 A Design Icon

-Giuseppe Borsalino is credited with the invention of the hat shape, which in 1910 was given an entry in the Oxford English Dictionary: “A man’s wide-brimmed felt hat, from the name of the manufacturer.”
+Giuseppe Borsalino is credited with the invention of the hat shape.
 The story of how that happened is worth telling.

 The story of a mythical shape

 In the mid-19th century, the bowler hat was the hat men wore in formal settings.During the Risorgimento uprising of 1869, Cristiano Lobbia, a member of Parliament at the time, was attacked in Florence, then the Italian capital and seat of the national Parliament.
 He received a blow to his head, and this dented his bowler hat.
 This accidental crease (“the gutter”) became a distinctive look and the style, which was renamed Lobbia in Italy (also known as the homburg) in honour of the member of Parliament, became a firm fashion item.